jiteshdhamija/LeafMS-BackEnd/README.md

 Tracking dates
 Leave schedule
-Team capacity at any given time and somethign else which we haven't pllaned yet.
+Team capacity at any given time and something else which we haven't planned yet.